-No. We believe that it is imperative that our graduate students develop a close mentoring relationship with a faculty mentor for success in their graduate programs and in the PFL program.
+No. We believe that it is imperative that our graduate students develop a close mentoring relationship with a faculty mentor for success in their graduate programs and in the PFF program.
 We think that this choice is best left to the student and faculty members to decide.
-Your search for a mentor should lead you to someone who will support you throughout the degree/program and be willing to meet with you to accomplish the PFL objectives.
+Your search for a mentor should lead you to someone who will support you throughout the degree/program and be willing to meet with you to accomplish the PFF program objectives.
 Be sure to fill out and submit the MENTOR/MENTEE AGREEMENT form once you and your mentors have agreed to work together.

-Who do I contact if I have more questions?
+Whom do I contact if I have more questions?

-Preparing Future Leaders Enrollment Form
+Preparing Future Faculty Enrollment Form

 This FERPA Waiver form is for N.C.
 A&T students and is required for signing up for the PFL program.

-UNCG Preparing Future Leaders FERPA Waiver Form
+UNCG Preparing Future Faculty FERPA Waiver Form

-Preparing Future Leaders Mentor-Mentee Agreement Form
+Preparing Future Faculty Mentoring Agreement Form

-A copy of this form should be submitted to the PFL Coordinator for every mentor you have agreed to work with.
+A copy of this form should be submitted to the PFF Coordinator for every mentor you have agreed to work with.
 A copy of the form should also be retained by both you and your mentor.

-Preparing Future Leaders Workshop Attendance Form
+Preparing Future Faculty Workshop Attendance Form

-Preparing Future Leaders Workshop Substitution Form
+Preparing Future Faculty Workshop Substitution Form